 We can discuss with you the options you have either through family mediation or filing for a Child Arrangements Order with the courts.

 If you are concerned that your former partner may not comply with the Child Arrangements Order, we can assist you with any necessary enforcement proceedings and apply for a Prohibited Steps Order or Specific Issue Order in appropriate circumstances.

 There is a lot to take in during a time of high emotion and stress.
 We can take you through each stage step by step from when the application is first made, meeting with an officer from the Children and Family Court Advisory Support Service (known as CAFCASS), and advising you prior to any hearings that will be required.
 We will also explain to you any terms you are not familiar with or need further clarification, such as Parental Responsibility.

 To make your first appointment to discuss your children’s future, call us on 023 8071 7431, email firstname.lastname@example.org or fill in the enquiry form.

 Watch our video below to see how we can support you in making arrangements for your children following a divorce.

 Resolution is the organisation of which specialist family law solicitors should be members.
 As both members and specialist accredited members of Resolution we operate Resolution’s Code of Conduct.

-We are not only able to provide support and guidance for parents, but also grandparents.
-Click here for more details on how we can advise you if you are a grandparent seeking contact with your grandchildren.
+We are not only able to provide support and guidance for parents, but can also advise grandparents on your rights when seeking contact with your grandchildren.